Home Schedule Abstracts Venue Japanese

 Scope

 In 2025, we commemorate the 100th anniversary of the discovery of the matrix mechanical formulation of quantum phenomena by Heisenberg, Born, and Jordan.
-This workshop aims to foster multifaceted discussions, ranging from pure mathematics to experimental physics, on fundamental concepts in quantum mechanics such as time and measurement, as well as cutting-edge topics including quantum walks and quantum computers.
+This conference aims to foster multifaceted discussions, ranging from pure mathematics to experimental physics, on fundamental concepts in quantum mechanics such as time and measurement, as well as cutting-edge topics including quantum walks and quantum computers.
 By addressing a wide spectrum of themes -- including experimental verification of time operators, novel developments in measurement theory based on Ozawa inequality, the mathematics of quantum walks, quantum optics exemplified by the quantum Rabi model, and applications of quantum computing to quantum measurement theory.
 We hope to pave the way toward a new horizon in quantum mechanics.

 1. Time Operators